-If you're like me then you absolutely love the Mass Effect series, especially Mass Effect 2; but as well, you've most likely ran into the issue of thinking you've done everything right only to have one—or more—of your team die during the suicide mission through the Omega 4 Relay.
+If you're like me, then you absolutely love the Mass Effect series, especially Mass Effect 2; but you've also most likely run into the issue of thinking you've done everything right only to have one—or more—of your team die during the suicide mission through the Omega 4 Relay.
 This is an avoidable outcome despite how random and nonsensical it may seem, and I think I have figured out how to avoid it every single playthrough.
 Unfortunately, this method is extremely time-consuming and will be very boring despite how simplistic it is to carry out.

 So, without further ado, let's hop into everything that you need to do in order to keep your entire crew alive through the suicide mission in Mass Effect 2.

 First and Foremost: Have Patience

 It can be very difficult to remain patient while playing through Mass Effect 2, and I understand you are eager to jump into the action and move onto the third installment in the series, but you need to slow your roll, buckle down from the very beginning of the game, and be ready for taking redundant actions over and over again.
 The necessity of these actions is quite confusing due to many players expressing different experiences with the game, so don't let the experience of other players frustrate you.
 When I talk to other people about their experience with the game, it is always vastly different than my own.